Mail Code: 94305-2160

 HUMBIO 133.
 Human Physiology.
 4 Units.

-Human physiology will be examined by organ systems: respiratory, cardiovascular, renal, and gastrointestinal.
-Concepts of cell and molecular biology that underlie organ development, pathophysiology and opportunities for regenerative medicine will be introduced.
-Signaling and integrative control by the endocrine, autonomic and central nervous systems will be introduced.
-Prerequisite: Biology or Human Biology core.
+Human physiology will be examined by organ systems: cardiovascular, respiratory, renal, gastrointestinal and endocrine.
+Molecular and cell biology and signaling principles that underlie organ development, pathophysiology and opportunities for regenerative medicine are discussed, as well as integrative control mechanisms and fetal development.
+Prerequisite: Human Biology core, Biology core, or equivalent, or consent of instructor.

 HUMBIO 135.
 Exercise Physiology.
 4 Units.

-How body systems respond to the stress of acute exercise and adapt to chronic exercise training.
-How the cardiovascular system adapts to optimize oxygen delivery and utilization, how muscles generate force and hypertrophy in response to training, how metabolic/biochemical pathways are regulated to support the increased energy demand of exercise.
-Theories on the causes of fatigue and muscle soreness, and on what limits human performance.
-Applied topics such as the effects of aging, gender, and environmental conditions (high altitude, heat, cold) on exercise capacity will also be discussed.
+Explore the amazing capacity of your body to move and adapt within your everyday world.
+You will learn: how your body systems respond to the stress of acute exercise and adapt to chronic exercise training, how your cardiovascular system adapts to optimize oxygen delivery and utilization, how your muscles generate force and hypertrophy in response to training, and how your metabolic/biochemical pathways are regulated to support the increased energy demand of exercise.
+We will discuss theories on the causes of fatigue and muscle soreness, and on what limits human performance.
+Applied topics such as the effects of aging, gender, and environmental conditions (high altitude, heat, cold, microgravity) on your body will be emphasized in the second half of the course.
+Portions of the class will be taught through videos that use online lectures and engaging stories to illustrate physiology concepts.
 Prerequisite: Human Biology core, Biology core, or equivalent, or consent of instructor.

 HUMBIO 135S.
-Applied Topics in Exercise Physiology and Metabolism.
+Body Hacking: Applied Topics in Exercise Physiology.
 3 Units.

 HUMBIO 140.
-Sex and Gender Differences in Human Physiology and Disease.
+Sex and Gender in Human Physiology and Disease.
 2-3 Units.

-Chromosomal and hormonal influences on cells, tissues, and organs that underlie the development of reproductive organs and sexual dimorphism of the neuroendocrine system.
-Effects of endogenous and exogenous sex hormones and environmental factors that differ between men and women on the musculoskeletal, neurological, cardiovascular, and immunological systems over the lifecourse, from conception to puberty, through reproductive phases (including changes during the menstrual cycle up to and beyond menopause in women and with aging in men).
+(HumBio students must enroll in HUMBIO 140.)
+Chromosomal, hormonal and environmental influences that lead to male and female reproductive systems and neuroendocrine regulation and intersex variants.
+Masculinizing and feminizing effects of endogenous and exogenous sex hormones and other factors, in particular gender, on the musculoskeletal, neurological, cardiovascular, immunological and other systems and tissues, e.g. adipose, skin, etc. over the lifecourse, from conception to puberty, through reproductive phases (including changes during the menstrual cycle up to and beyond menopause in women, and with aging in both sexes).
 Transgender health issues.
 Guest lecturers.
-Prerequisite: Human Biology core or equivalent, or consent of instructor
+Prerequisite: Human Biology core or equivalent, or consent of instructor.
+HUMBIO students must enroll for 3 units.

 HUMBIO 142.
 Adolescent Development.
 4 Units.